Friday, 28 November 2014

 1

-Remove the back panel covers that line up with the PCI-E slot.
-Almost all modern graphics cards use PCI-E. Some will require you to remove two of the protective plates as opposed to just one.
-You may have to punch the plates out of the case.- 2Insert the graphics card.
+Insert the graphics card.
 You may have to bend a tab on the slot to allow the graphics card to be inserted.
 The tab will help lock the graphics card in place (this is more important for bulkier, high-end cards).
 Apply light, even force until the card is seated uniformly, and the back panel lines up.

-- 3Secure the card.
+Secure the card.
 Once you have inserted the card, use a screw to secure it to the back panel of the case.
 If you don’t secure your card, you could end up damaging it in the long run.

-- 4Install any other PCI cards.
+Install any other PCI cards.
 If you have any other PCI cards that you are going to add, such as a dedicated sound card, the installation process is the same as the video card process.

-- 1Remove any front panel covers for the drives you are inserting.
+Remove any front panel covers for the drives you are inserting.
 Most cases have panels in the front that protect the drive bays.
 Remove the panels for the locations that you want to install you optical drives.
 You do not need to remove any panels for hard drives.

 2

-Insert the optical drives in from the front of the case.
-Almost all cases have cages built in that allow the drive to rest and fit snugly.
-Once the drive is lined up with the front panel of the computer, secure it with screws on each side of the drive.- 3Install the hard disk.
+Install the hard disk.
 Slide the hard drive into the appropriate 3.5” bay in the inside of the case.
 Some cases have removable brackets that you can install on the hard drive first before sliding it in.
 Once the drive has been inserted into the cage, secure it on both sides with screws.

-- 4Connect the SATA cables.
+Connect the SATA cables.
 All modern drives use SATA cables to connect the drive to the motherboard.
 Connect the cable to the SATA port on the drive, and then connect the other end to a SATA port on the motherboard.
 Hard drives use the same cables as optical drives.[6]

-- For easier troubleshooting, connect your hard drive to the first SATA port on the motherboard, and then connect your other drives to subsequent SATA ports.
+• For easier troubleshooting, connect your hard drive to the first SATA port on the motherboard, and then connect your other drives to subsequent SATA ports.
 Avoid plugging your drives into random SATA ports.

-- SATA cables have the same connector on both sides.
+• SATA cables have the same connector on both sides.
 You can install the cable in either direction.

 Part 6 of 8: Wiring the Computer